Skip to content

 )

 Work with one, or multiple, CSV files.
-In the solution property of the output, the keys are the filenames and the values are the dataframes, represented as a list of dictionaries.
+In the .solution property of the output, the keys are the filenames and the values are the dataframes, represented as a list of dictionaries.
+Each CSV file must be utf-8 encoded.

 import nextmv